 Developed the Questionnaire for Autism Spectrum Conditions (Q-ASC by Attwood, Garnett, Rynkiewicz 2011) to identify gender-sensitive profiles of autism symptomatology.
 Co-authored Polish adaptation of STAT™.
 Created math scripts to TeachTown (USA), education software for children with special needs.
 Partnered in developing the integrated Internet-based environment for social inclusion of children with autism EmotiPlay within ASC-Inclusion project.

 Recipient of the ENABLE Award 2014 in UK to the developer of new ICT to support disabled learners, the Diversity Travel Award by International Society for Autism Research (INSAR) in 2016, USA, the Award of Prof. Walczak Programme NAWA 2020.
+The INSAR Global Senior Leader for Poland.

 We create the assessments and programs to improve diagnosis, therapy and education in autism.
 We believe that properly conducted diagnostic process and therapy in autism based on the accepted standards and recommendations improve significantly the quality of life of individuals with autism (ASD).
 We train medical doctors and the other professionals who help ASD patients.